headupinclouds/cmake_framework_test/README.md

 ### OS X framework and application success:

 When I build this for OS X it seems to work fine.
+I'm curious if there is a variable or property that needs to be set for the iOS example to make it give the same behavior.

 ```
 bash -fx ./test-osx.sh